Photo from Vanity Fair on YouTube

 View this post on Instagram

 Such joy and light, and that’s how I choose to remember him.
-My prayers and condolences go out to his wife, family, loved ones, and all the supporters like me who admires his art.
+My prayers and condolences go out to his wife, family, loved ones, and all the supporters like me who admire his art.
 Thank you Chadwick for sharing your gift with the world, and embodying joy in the midst of pain.
 Rest peacefully; we’ll forever remember you, King.